 Use this button to reverse the mouse wheel scroll action.
 See note below.
 (Shortcut key: Y)

 As already mentioned, this button reverses the text on the Talent Window for use with through-the-lens style hardware.
 (Shortcut key: M)

 Other quick tips

-In the meantime, if you have any questions don't hesitate to reach out to our support team via our contact form.
+If you have any further questions don't hesitate to reach out to our support team via our contact form.